 c. withdrawal periods shall be not less than double of that required by legislation, or a minimum of 14 days, whichever is longer.

-d. this exception is not granted more than 3 times on a given animal.
+d. this exception is not granted if the animal has had more three courses of remedial treatments with chemically-synthesized allopathic veterinary medicinal products or antibiotics within 12 months, or more than one course of treatment if their productive lifecycle is less than one year.

 Comment Krav, Sweden: If this means that products with 0 days required by legislation should have 14 days withdrawal this is a very sharp requirement.
 Specially for diary and egg production.
 According to the EU legislation for organic farming and to KRAV the minimum is 48 hours.